INCF/incf.dai/trunk/README.txt

 This package provides a Python API to the Digital Brain Atlasing web services provided by the International Neuroinformatics Coordinating
 Facility (INCF).
 To be useful and functional it requires a working internet connection at runtime.
-The specification of the core webservices within the INCF Digital Atlasing Infrastructure (incf.dai) are available from <url to specification goes here>.
+The details of the core webservices within the INCF Digital Atlasing Infrastructure (incf.dai) are available from the specification_.

 Discovering and Accessing Hubs
 ==============================